What are dry eyes?

-- a gritty sensation, like a feeling of a foreign body or sand
+- A gritty sensation, like a feeling of a foreign body or sand

-- redness and blurring of vision.
+- Redness and blurring of vision.

-Sometimes, a person with dry eye will have excess tears running down the cheeks, which may seem confusing.
+Sometimes, a person with dry eyes will have excess tears running down the cheeks, which may seem confusing.
 This happens when the eye isn't getting enough lubrication.
 The eye sends a distress signal through the nervous system for more lubrication.
 In response, the eye is flooded with emergency tears.